 With the spotlight of the business more and more on Account-based Marketing, the question of alignment comes more and more into focus.

 ABM’s focus is Accounts - the same language of Sales.

 The good news is that ABM by its very nature brings the two teams together—as long as both Sales and Marketing can agree to work together.
 If you’re finding it challenging to get Sales to buy-in at first, you’re not alone.
 Ultimately, you are working toward a Sales and Marketing partnership but the first step is, of course, alignment - Marketo

-So what happens if you can achieve Sales and Marketing alignment?
+So what happens if you can achieve Sales and Marketing alignment by following best practices?
 Here are some compelling numbers:

 • 50% reduction in sales time wasted on unproductive prospecting